-Thinking about David Cloud Berman on what should have been his 54th birthday
+Thinking about David Cloud Berman on what should have been his 57th birthday

-One year ago on January 4, 2020, chickfactor put together a show at bunk bar in Portland, Oregon, called Bike Chain Rain where friends and fans could remember David Cloud Berman on what would have been his 53rd birthday. today (January 4, 2021) he would have been 54, and he probably would be pretty horrified at the state of things. here are some photographs and videos of our event at bunk last year.
-We also gave all the proceeds (save for a few expenses) in support of Moms Demand Action and Write Around Portland.
+Four years ago on January 4, 2020, we put together a show at bunk bar in Portland, Oregon, called Bike Chain Rain where friends and fans could remember David Cloud Berman on what would have been his 53rd birthday.
+Today (January 4, 2024) he would have been 57, and he probably would be pretty horrified at the state of things.
+Here are some photographs and videos of our event.
+All the proceeds (save for a few expenses) went in support of Moms Demand Action and Write Around Portland.
 On the TV during the show the Titans stunned the Patriots.

+Thanks to Craig Giffen for working on the videos presented below of all the music played at the event.
+The Franklin Bruno ones have just been added today.

 LINEUP Douglas Wolk (MC)

-Note: This post was originally published one year after the event; updated four years after the event.